youssefaitb/youssefaitb.github.io/_pages/african-trade.md

 ---

+What do we know about intra-African trade?

-With this dashboard, I want to offer a go-to theme-indexed compilation of the published papers on intra-African trade from the 1990s to the current day.
-This page asks and answers: what do we know about intra-African trade?
+With this dashboard, I want to offer an easy-access theme-indexed compilation of the published papers on intra-African trade from the 1990s to the current day.

 I continuously monitor the economics literature, as well as adjacent disciplines for newly released papers.

 For select papers, I also provide short commentary notes.

-###### If you are facing access issues, feel free to _not_ contact me.
-I will _not_ gladly use my institutional access privilege to access and send the paper your way.
+^If you are facing access issues, feel free to _not_ contact me.
+I will _not_ gladly use my institutional access privilege to send the paper your way.
 Wink.

 ### Descriptive Studies